comeyplus/ngods-stocks/README.md

 5. Visualize data as reports and dashboards using [Metabase](https://www.metabase.com/).
 6. Predicts stock prices using ARIMA in Apache Spark.

 The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the data stack.
+The data workflows can be orchestrated using either [Dagster](https://dagster.io/) or [Apache Airflow](https://airflow.apache.org/).

 ## UPDATES
 - 2023-02-03: